chartjs/chartjs-plugin-annotation/docs/guide/types/line.md

 | `width` | `number`\|`string` | `undefined` | Overrides the width of the image.
 Could be set in pixel by a number, or in percentage of current width of image by a string.
 If undefined, uses the width of the image.
 It is used only when the content is an image.
 | `height` | `number`\|`string` | `undefined` | Overrides the height of the image.
 Could be set in pixel by a number, or in percentage of current height of image by a string.
 If undefined, uses the height of the image.
 It is used only when the content is an image.
 | `rotation` | `number`\|`'auto'` | `0` | Rotation of label, in degrees, or 'auto' to use the degrees of the line

+#### borderRadius

+If this value is a number, it is applied to all corners of the rectangle (topLeft, topRight, bottomLeft, bottomRight).
+If this value is an object, the `topLeft` property defines the top-left corners border radius.
+Similarly, the `topRight`, `bottomLeft`, and `bottomRight` properties can also be specified.
+Omitted corners have radius of 0.